 In 2012, I successfully completed the Craft Yarn Council's Certification course for knitting instructors (both levels--took me a year--learned SO much).
 I was privileged to have as my adviser, the amazing Evie Rosen.

 I have continued my education through classes and books and websites (I adore KnittingHelp.com) and frankly see no end in sight.
 There is still so much to learn.

-My teaching path has taken me to a major craft retail chain (rhymes with cycles), coffee shops (even though I switched to tea), private homes (mostly my own, but I'm flexible), churches (some have better chairs than others, just saying), SC Knitting Guild's Knit Inn (oh how I love that yearly weekend in February!), The Village Knittery, and The Charleston Museum, North Georgia Knitting Guild, and Wild and Wooly.
+My teaching path has taken me to a major craft retail chain (rhymes with cycles), coffee shops (even though I switched to tea), private homes (mostly my own, but I'm flexible), homeschool co-op, SC Knitting Guild's Annual Knit Inn, The Village Knittery, The Charleston Museum, North Georgia Knitting Guild, and Wild and Wooly.